Work AI

 What is shadow AI?

 Shadow AI is the use of AI tools by employees without the knowledge or approval of their organization’s IT or security teams.
-That includes personal chatbot accounts, desktop AI tools, open-source agents, or any AI workflow that operates outside sanctioned visibility and control.
+That includes personal chatbot accounts, autonomous agents, or any AI workflow that operates outside sanctioned visibility and control.

-What is the difference between Shadow AI and Shadow IT?
+What is the difference between Shadow AI vs Shadow IT?

-Shadow IT is about employees adopting unapproved software.
+Shadow IT refers to employees adopting unapproved software.
 Shadow AI is more dangerous because the software can also read, synthesize, and act on company information.
 With autonomous agents, the risk is not just that an unapproved app exists, but that it can move through enterprise systems like an unsupervised operator.

 Can you prevent shadow AI with policies alone?